 - Put all of the ingredients into a large slow cooker and mix well.

-- Cook on low for 6-8 hours, so most of the liquid is absorbed.
+- Cook on HIGH for 3-4 hours or LOW for 5-6 hours, so most of the liquid is absorbed.
 The beans should be creamy and tender.

 - Use a mixture of dried beans like cannellini, haricot and chickpeas.